kamijoseph/Credit-Card-Fraud-Detection/README.md

 * Tune hyperparameters with automated search (GridSearchCV or Optuna).
 * Explore ensemble models combining XGBoost and Logistic Regression.
-* Deploy as a real-time fraud detection API
+* Deploy as a real-time fraud detection API.